javiereguiluz/foundry/docs/index.rst

         public function build(): void
         {
-            // $this->myService can be used here here to help build this story }
+            // $this->myService can be used here to help build this story }
     }